 If you’ve made homemade hummus before and thought ‘why does my hummus taste bitter?’ you’re not alone!
 But don’t worry, we are here to help.

 Oftentimes, your hummus can turn bitter simply from the method you use to combine the ingredients rather than the balance of the ingredients themselves.
-It is important to pulse your ingredients together instead of blend them or keep the food processor running because you want to limit the amount of heat transfer from your kitchen equipment.
+It is important to pulse your ingredients together instead of blending them or keeping the food processor running because you want to limit the amount of heat transfer from your kitchen equipment.

 Prefer to use dried chickpeas instead of canned?